The purpose of this policy is to define the roles and responsibilities of Friends groups within the Huron County Library system.

 4.1 Meeting space for Friends’ meetings and special events will be provided subject to space availability.

 4.2 It is the responsibility of the Library Branch Manager of the branch, or team associated with the Friends group, to act as the library liaison and attend Friends meetings.
 If appropriate and practical, the Branch Manager may delegate tasks or attendance to other library staff.

 4.3 Library staff may not belong to a Friends group or executive and will only attend in an informational capacity.

 4.4 Staff time and support will be provided as deemed appropriate by the library liaison or Programming & Community Engagement Coordinator.

 4.5 The library liaison will keep Friends updated about library challenges and victories as well as long range strategies and priorities.

 5.1 If a Friends Group cannot fulfill the policy requirements and/or the decision to disband is reached by the group, then the group may disband.

-5.2 In order to disband, a group needs to send a ‘Letter of Intent’ to the County Librarian, submit financial documents for the previous year and transfer assets to the Huron County Library.
+5.2 In order to disband, a group needs to send a ‘Letter of Intent’ to the Programming & Community Engagement Coordinator, submit financial documents for the previous year and transfer assets to the Huron County Library.
 Financial assets will be transferred to the Library fundraising account and will be held or spent on behalf of the branch or team were the funds were raised.